 The Lighthouse Bali

-A beacon of light, offering hope and inspiration
+A beacon of light, offering hope and recovery

 The Lighthouse Bali offers private, one-on-one, recovery programs for those clients seeking a high level of anonymity and personalized treatment.
 Utilizing a proven program of success with dedicated specialists, while living amongst the natural beauty of Bali, our clients receive individualized care to overcome the grips of addiction.